alexweber/drupal_headjs/README.txt

 1. Copy the headjs directory to your sites/all/modules or sites/all/modules/contrib directory.

-2. * Download the head.js release from:
+2. * Download the head.js library from:

      http://headjs.com/#download

-   * Extract to sites/all/libraries/headjs
+   * Extract it to sites/all/libraries/headjs

    * The actual head.js files should be located in: